 The mouse grabbed a snack.

 If they’re not able to do this with ease, then once you start asking them to add commas to mark clauses in complex sentences they’re going to get in a punctuation pickle.
-Our Is it a Sentence? game is good for this, just ensure you reinforce the fact that a simple sentence is a clause, and every clause has to have a verb.

 The 2014 National Curriculum asks that children learn to use commas in lists from Y2 onward.
 This article is a set of tried and tested teacher ideas for introducing and then consolidating the use of commas in lists.